-CIDDE offers one-hour workshops for graduate students on a variety of topics related to teaching.
+The University Center for Learning and Teaching offers one-hour workshops on a variety of topics related to teaching.
 They also offer workshops that are useful as you are preparing to go on the market: Developing a Teaching Philosophy Statement and Developing a Teaching Portfolio.

 University Library System Resources

 The ULS librarians have created a LibGuide for Dissertation Boot Camp with useful links.
 They also offer LibGuides on Endnote and Mendeley.

 ULS makes the BrowZine app available to you.
 Use it to easily find and read thousands of scholarly journals available from Pitt libraries or through Open Access publishers.

 Hillman Library offers a set of links on various citation styles (including MLA, APA, Chicago, and others).
 ULS also offers workshops in EndNote and Mendeley, software that can handle your citations for you.

 English as a Second Language Support

 Digital Writing 101 offers a lot of advice and resources for composing digitally, including material on teaching.

 Digital Writing Workshop offers links to many platforms and apps.